Subordination for sequentially equicontinuous equibounded $C_0$-semigroups: Subordination for equicontinuous -Semigroups

 \begin{proof} This is just a direct application of Prohorov's theorem \cite[Theorem 8.6.2]{bogachev2006} for which we need to show the existence of a weakly convergent subsequence in a given sequence $( \mu_{t_n})$.
 But this follows from the fact that the mapping $t \mapsto \mu_t$ is continuous with respect to the weak topology of measures and the compactness of $J$. \end{proof}

-Analogously to the case of bounded $C_0$-semigroups on Banach spaces (see \cite[Proposition 13.1]{schilling2012}) we can construct a new locally sequentially equicontinuous, equibounded $C_0$-semi\-group from an existing one using a vaguely continuous semigroup $(\mu_t)$ of sub-probability measures.
+Analogously to the case of bounded $C_0$-semigroups on Banach spaces (see \cite[Proposition 13.1]{schilling2012}) we can construct a new (locally) sequentially equicontinuous, equibounded $C_0$-semi\-group from an existing one using a vaguely continuous convolution semigroup $(\mu_t)$ of sub-probability measures.

-\begin{prop} Let $X$ be a sequentially complete Hausdorff locally convex space, $(T_t)$ be a (locally) sequentially equicontinuous, equibounded $C_0$-semigroup on $X$ and $(\mu_t)$ be a vaguely continuous convolution semigroup of sub-pro\-ba\-bi\-li\-ty measures.
+\begin{proposition} Let $X$ be a sequentially complete Hausdorff locally convex space, $(T_t)$ be a (locally) sequentially equicontinuous, equibounded $C_0$-semigroup on $(X,\topo)$ and $(\mu_t)$ be a convolution semigroup of sub-pro\-ba\-bi\-li\-ty measures which is vaguely continuous at $0$ with limit $\delta_0$.
 For $t\geq 0$ define $S_t\from X\to X$ by

-Then $(S_t)$ is a (locally) sequentially equicontinuous, equibounded $C_0$-semigroup on $X$. \end{prop}
+Then $(S_t)$ is a (locally) sequentially equicontinuous, equibounded $C_0$-semigroup on $(X,\topo)$. \end{proposition}

 We will call $(S_t)$ the \emph{subordinated semigroup to $(T_t)$ w.r.t.\ $f$}, where $f$ is the Bernstein function associated to $(\mu_t)$.